money in peru

 digital money in peru

 Another of the safest ways to travel around Peru is with credit cards.
 These are easy to use and quite effective when traveling abroad.
 You will avoid problems such as counterfeit money and other types of scams.
 Although, credit cards also have their main disadvantages.
-They are accepted in most places, hotels, restaurants, shops, and most supermarkets (tourism-oriented businesses) On the other hand, small businesses and shops only accept cash and local coins.
+Most places, hotels, restaurants, shops, and supermarkets (tourism-oriented businesses) accept these credit cards.
+On the other hand, small businesses and shops only accept cash and local coins.
 For example, it is better to opt for cash when choosing souvenirs to buy in Peru.
 It is also advisable to carry a copy of your card in case of emergencies.

-Despite this, MasterCard and Visa are the most widely accepted cards in general, although American Express is also used in several places.
+Despite this, Visa and Mastercard are the most widely accepted cards in general, although American Express is also used in several places.
 Most establishments that accept credit cards will have a sign showing what type of cards they accept.
 But it is always a good idea to ask before you buy.

 Make sure you have your ID with you at the time of the transaction.
 In addition to remembering your PIN or security code.
-If in a business or store they take your card for payment, be sure to go with them to see what happens to your card.
-Although credit cards are still one of the best ways to travel, cash still has its advantages in Peru.
+Even now, you just have to bring your card near the payment machine and that’s it (contactless payment).
+If a business or store takes your card for payment, be sure don’t look up from your cards and see what happens to them.
+Although credit cards are still one of the best ways to pay during your travels, cash still has its advantages in Peru.

 The ATMs in Peru

 One of the most common ways to obtain money in Peru is through ATMs.
 And fortunately, there are numerous ATMs in Peru.
-In Spanish, they are known as “Cajeros Automáticos”.
+In Spanish, “Cajeros Automáticos” is the name of the ATMs.
 And in these, you can get money quickly and safely.
 There are four popular banking companies in Peru: BCP, Scotiabank, BBVA Continental, and Interbank.
 You will usually find ATMs for each of these companies.
 You can find them in their main branches, supermarkets, shopping centers, and even gas stations.
-ATMs dispense both Nuevos Soles and US dollars.
+ATMs dispense both Peruvian Soles and US dollars.
 But always keep in mind that ATMs frequently have transaction fees every time you use them.
 A good idea is to check the charges of each bank before your trip departure.
 As well as finding out about the specific instructions to be able to use your debit card in Peru.

 As a tip, it is recommended that you use ATMs inside banks, stores, or malls.
 Street ATMs are a common point of theft and are not very safe.
 As we mentioned, credit cards are accepted in most businesses in Peru, and it is advisable to always carry a little cash.
 In local and smaller markets, the use of a credit card is not always seen.
 If you plan to buy traditional clothing in Peru, cash may be a good alternative.